bheberer/redux-concise/README.md

 ## Example

-Let's create the reducers for the todo app written in the [Redux documentation](https://redux.js.org/basics/reducers) with redux-func so we can see how concise we can get our code to be.
+Let's create the reducers for the todo app written in the [Redux documentation](https://redux.js.org/basics/reducers) with redux-concise so we can see how concise we can get our code to be.

 ```js
 const visibilityFilter = createValReducer(SHOW_ALL, {